james-menzies/nudge/README.md

 * __Autofill chair__: As above but with a single chair.

 * __Remove Player__: Will remove a seated player.
-The user has the option to designate the player as unavailable making them inelligable for future selection.
+The user has the option to designate the player as unavailable making them ineligible for future selection.

-* __
+* __Fill/Replace Player__: Upon selecting a chair the user will be given a list of recommendations of candidates.
+This will remove a player is one is already present in the chair.

+* __Swap Players__: This will allow two players of the same section to be swapped by typing in two ordinal numbers.
+A warning will be displayed if the swap involves players performing outside of their usual role.

+* __Print__: This will export the roster in its current state to the Rosters folder.
+The roster will be stored in plain text.